 A lot of experienced programmers would tell you that there is no reason to hold MySQL over PostgreSQL, but we do not agree with such statements.
-Every application is different and making sweeping statements like the one before shows the immaturity of the development team.
+Every application is different and making sweeping statements like the one before shows the immaturity of the website development company in USA.
 It is true that MySQL is one of the most popular databases in existence right now, but that doesn’t take away from the fact that SQLite, PostgreSQL, MongoDB etc. are very capable systems in their own right.
 Are all these databases right for all kinds of web applications?
 No!
 For example, as opposed to a relational database or even a graph database, MongoDB is what you call a document database with a very powerful query engine.
 Combined with its indexing capabilities, it is a very easy and fast database system and could be the appropriate choice for your web applications needs.

 Choosing the right database depends on technical expertise of the team and the understanding of how the system will scale to hundreds of thousands or users, or millions of users.
 Taking the right decision initially makes things much easier later on.

 The Stepping Stone To Building Your Web Application